What will I learn in this degree program?

 Applicants to this master’s degree program must have a bachelor’s degree and/or other recognized academic degree from a technical university of applied sciences or university with at least 180 ECTS credits.

-→ More information: Admission requirements for the Industrial Electronics master’s degree program
+→ More information: Admission requirements for the Power Electronics master’s degree program

 What advanced programs does UAS Technikum Wien offer?